UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_9.md

 **Mark:** The best thing that anyone can do for Universe, right now— test the Marketplace and give us your honest and best feedback.

 We want to hear from you guys and what the community wants.
 We're here to accept criticism.
-Another thing that anyone can do is tell your friends about us, like a retweet, follow, and share, that there is a decentralized competitor in the space coming, and we have been building for the last year, and we wanted to build this thing right.
-We knew it took longer than expected, but many people know about the Universe.
-I think some people need to be reminded that it's finally launching because we have been building this thing for the last ten months.
+Another thing that anyone can do is tell your friends about us, like a retweet, follow, and share our socials.
+There a decentralized competitor in the space coming, and we have been building for the last year.

-And another thing, too, is exactly what Navi is saying: migrating listings over is probably another way to help.
-Tyler mentioned that earlier.
 OpenSea has quite the monopoly on listings.
-That's partially why their volume is so crazy.
-But moving listings over, telling your friends, explaining that we're a decentralized alternative, honestly giving your best feedback back to us, and how can we improve to help the Marketplace and help Universe?
+That's why their volume is so crazy.
+Moving some listings over, telling your friends, explaining that we're a decentralized alternative, giving your best feedback back to us, and how can we improve to help the Marketplace and help Universe will do wonders.

-**Ryan:** Let me bounce off you, Mark, on this with the spreading that we're a DAO in the community, and actually, you can participate in it.
-I think what would be helpful is you guys with collections that aren't showing up, and there's going to be a lot of those at first.
-It's going to get better and better can go in and talk with each other and say, which ones do you want to see?
-Come in first and start making proposals, and they will get pulled in quickly after that.
-I think it would be a good community effort and an actionable way to help the Marketplace bootstrap our data scraper?
+**Ryan:** Let me bounce off you, Mark, on this— inform the community we're a DAO, you can participate in the direction.
+Another thing, anyone with collections that aren't showing up— and there's going to be several at first —let us know.

+It's will get better and better.
+We can start making proposals, and they will get pulled in quickly after that.
+That's how everyone can help.
+It's an actionable way to help the Marketplace— it bootstraps our data scraper.

-**Mark:** I think that's a really good point.
-We all buy a lot of NFTs, but we don't buy all of them.
-We know there are cool collections that we don't even know about that some people love and want to have and see in their wallets.
-So Ping us.
-I think we're adding a channel for collections to be added.
+**Mark:** I think that's an excellent point.
+We buy a lot of NFTs, but we don't buy all of them.
+There are cool collections we don't even know about that people love.

+Ping us.
+We're adding a channel for collections to get added.
 Rayne is working on that, and we'll be able to prioritize those collections that people care about the most.
-Then that scraper will eventually catch up, and we're going to be able to have all those NFTs available in our wallets.
+The scraper will eventually catch up and all the NFTs will get displayed.

 ### **Question:**

-There's a good question here; Will each collection project needs to update the information on each collection?
+Will each collection project needs to update the information on each collection?

-#### **Answer:**
+### **Answer:**

-**Ryan:** So each project has to update its royalties.
-That has to be done to get the royalty set up.
+**Ryan:** Each project has to update its royalties.

 If you want royalties on a collection you own, you can update royalties on the collection page.
 If there is no collection page, you can reach out, and we'll help it get all set up on the side of collection descriptions and names.
 For now, you can update them manually on our site on the Marketplace Alpha link.
-That has been passed around a little bit, which will stay on in the process.
 If you update it now, it'll stay alive.
-We will be pulling in more descriptions and names of collections, images, etc. But for now, you'll be able to update them at the very least.
-Then if you don't like the updates that we pull in in the future, you can always change them again.
+We will be pulling in more descriptions and names of collections, images, etc.

+For now, you'll be able to update them at least.

-**Mark:** We will tweet to have some of the collections try to reach out to us.
-But another thing that as a community can help with, too, is if you're very active in a certain Discord like Doodles or Board Ape Yacht Club, and you're talking with the Founders of one of those projects, you're like, hey, Universe is dropping.
-I can get you in touch with Mark, Ryan or Tyler and message us and link us together with them because the Board Ape team is not easy to get in touch with.
-But we don't want collections like that to feel like they got burned because people went and were trading, and they hadn't set up their royalties.
-So a really good way for everyone to come out and help us would be to chime in your favourite Discords and invite them to our Discord and fill out one of those forms or get them in a chat room with us where we can do our best to guide them to get everything set up and help all these collections.
+**Mark:** We will tweet to have collections reach out to us.

+You can also help by talking with project founders— If you're close, tell them, Universe is dropping.
+Let them know you can get them in touch with Mark, Ryan or Tyler.
+Message us and link us together with them because the Bored Ape team is not easy to get in touch with.
+We don't want collections like that to feel like they got burned because people went and were trading, and they hadn't set up their royalties.
-**Ryan:** Sorry, I might have skipped over some questions there.

-**Mark:** Yeah, you did.
-But it's all good.
+Speak up in your favourite Discords and invite them to our Discord and fill out one of those forms.
+Or get them in a chat room with us, we can do our best to guide them and get everything set up for custom collections.

 ### **Question:**